‘We hope sense will prevail,’ Pakistan’s foreign minister says as delicate India-Pakistan ceasefire holds

 However, Dar warned that the already precarious ceasefire could be threatened “if the [Kashmir] water issue is not resolved” in the coming talks, referring to ongoing disputes of access to water from rivers in Kashmir.
 Pakistan’s proposed solution involves reversing India’s decision to block three vast Kashmir rivers vital to Pakistan’s economy.

+Last week Indian media, citing government sources, reported that New Delhi had cut water flowing through the Baglihar dam in Indian-administered Kashmir, stopping water flowing into Pakistan via the Chenab river.

-Failure to resolve the water issue “will amount to an act of war,” he said.
+Failure to resolve the water issue “will amount to an act of war,” Dar said.

 CNN’s Esha Mitra and Sana Noor Haq contributed to this story.